Reconciling observed and simulated stellar halo masses: Improved accreted halo mass fractions

-Given that the observational methods we have tried so far tend to \emph{under}estimate the stellar halo mass, while the methods used in simulations tend to \emph{over}estimate it, we now consider possible improvements.
+Given that the observational methods we have tried so far tend to \emph{under}estimate the accreted halo mass, while the methods used in simulations tend to \emph{over}estimate it, we now consider possible improvements in separating the accreted component from stars formed in situ using observational proxies.
 Given that a large part of the mass being missed is at relatively small radii, we first consider whether targeting edge-on rather than face-on galaxies helps mitigate confusion with the disk.
 Second, we consider whether there is a non-parametric way to determine which regions of a surface-density map correspond to halo rather than disk stars by looking for inflection points in the cumulative distribution function (CDF) of the surface densities of the pixels.
 Third, we look at the distribution of metallicities in the field of view to determine whether this additional information could help determine which regions of a galaxy are more likely to be made up of accreted stars.